frictionlessdata/datapackage/source/units.rst

 Specification
 =============

-* A unit description must be specified as a string containing references to 1 or more of the :ref:`valid-units` defined in this protocol (see below).
+* A unit description must be specified as a string containing references to 1 or more of the valid units defined in this protocol (see below).

-* Unit identifiers can be prefixed using :ref:`valid-unit-prefixes`.
+* Unit identifiers can be prefixed using valid unit prefixes.

-* Where a compound unit (a unit comprising more than 1 base unit) is described, unit identifiers must be combined according to the :ref:`compound-unit-syntax` defined herein.
+* Where a compound unit (a unit comprising more than 1 base unit) is described, unit identifiers must be combined according to the compound unit syntax defined herein.

 Examples